What does the future hold for the luxury resale market? The future is bright, according to recent findings from McKinsey.

-McKinsey has released a report looking into the resale luxury market.
+McKinsey looked at the resale luxury market late last year.
 Consumer research was conducted in the U.S., EU and Asia.
 Overall findings concluded that consumers are growing the sector.
 If judicious, brands could enter the market without creating cannibalistic margin erosion.
 Companies seeking to steer clear risk missing out on opportunities to garner new customers.
 Finding unique ways to participate in the market will prove vital for luxury brands.
 Such participation was identified as appealing to consumers.

 Research was carried out over a three-month period.
 Both consumers and brands were consulted.
 The market is predicted to grow between 10-15 percent in the next 10 years, making it a permanent fixture in the retail sector.
 Reasoning has been linked to new e-commerce platforms and a shift in buying habits.